Featuring pottery, architecture and the way of the ninja

-If you're coming from Kyoto, take the JR Tokaido line to Kusatsu, and then the Kusatsu Line to the Koka area.
+If you're coming from Kyoto, take the JR Tokaido line to Kusatsu, and then the Kusatsu Line to Koka.
 From Tokyo, take the shinkansen heading for Shin-Osaka and transfer at Maibara and then again at Kusatsu.

 The Koka region became famous in the 15th century for its clans of shinobi ("sneaky") fighters.
 Training in the rugged hills, they lived outside the samurai code of honor.
 These spies and mercenaries became more commonly known as ninja and acquired a mythical place in popular culture.

-Today, Koka retains an original Ninja House where a family of ninja lived and is also home to another ninja attractionーthe Ninja Village .
+Today, Koka retains an original ninja house where a family of ninja lived and is also home to another ninja attractionーthe Koka Ninja Village .
 Both spots offer a chance to learn how the ninja trained.
 You can even try your hand at some of the tricks of the trade.

 A Shangri-La of art hidden in the hills